-Minocycline-induced pigmentation is of special note as it has been among the most widely used of these medications in adolescents.
-As minocycline is a primary antibiotic choice in the treatment of moderate to severe acne vulgaris, multitudes of patients have been exposed to this medication for durations long enough to experience some pigmentary side effects.
+Minocycline-induced pigmentation is of special note as it has been among the most widely used of these medications in adolescents, as a primary antibiotic choice in the treatment of moderate to severe acne vulgaris.
 Usually, the pigmentation develops after a year or more of therapy, but it has been reported to occur after just a few weeks to a couple of months.

 Related topics: drug-induced flagellate pigmentation, amiodarone drug-induced pigmentation, drug-induced hypopigmentation, drug-induced oral pigmentation, drug-induced nail pigment, fixed drug eruption

 T50.905A – Adverse effect of unspecified drugs, medicaments and biological substances, initial encounter